You are currently viewing How To Practice Warrior 1 Chair Pose (Virabhadrasana 1) – A Seated Yoga Pose for Beginners

 This pose encourages proper alignment of the spine and shoulders.
 This pose supports good posture and prevents hunchback.

-How To Do Warrior Pose-1 With Chair
+Step-by-Step: How To Do Warrior 1 Pose on a Chair

 Here we learn how to do this pose by the step-by-step instructions that can help you to perform this pose.
 Please read them carefully before performing this pose without any difficulty.

-1. Sit on the edge of the sturdy chair properly and your feet should be together with your hands aside.
+1. Sit on the edge of the sturdy chair properly, and your feet should be together with your hands aside.

 3. Now shift your hips slightly to the left side of the chair and bend your knees at a 90-degree angle.